 Methods: Uniform requirements and options are described in the CULTURE section of the handbook.
 Uniforms may be viewed on the CCS website and viewed/purchased through Flynn O'Hara.
-Each classroom teacher has a Style Guide for reference.
+A Style Guide is available at the Front Desk or on the Flynn O'Hara website for reference.